See if you are cut out for this or not!

 21. How much money do you need and where will you get it, to get started?

 This depends on how big you want to start out.
 Will you start with a small collection with a couple of styles or will you go for the big bang?
-Whichever you pick, you will need much more than you have calculated with.
+Whichever you pick, you’ll need much more than you’ve calculated.
 Talk to the bank or your family.
 Are investors, angels or Kickstarter an option?

 22. How will you handle financial insecurity?

-Do you have a family that is dependent on you?
+Do you have a family who are dependent on you?
 Do you have enough saved money to keep you going for a while without any income?
-Remember, the product development cycles are typically a year long.
+Remember, product-development cycles are typically a year long.

 23. Do you have the experience needed?
-If not, what external help do yo need?
+If not, what external help do you need?
 Who do you want in your team?

-Make an evaluation of your competence and see what you have and what areas you need help with.
+Make an evaluation of your competencies, to determine what you have and what areas you need help with.
 Check your network for people who can help you out.
 What exactly do you need to get you where you want to be?

-Some tough questions here so great job!
-With the answers from the above questions, you are well prepared to move on.
+Some tough questions here—so, great job!
+With the answers from the above questions, you’re well prepared to move on.